June 2022

 The development of human capital through education has a positive influence on economic efficiency, health, nutrition and preservation of the environment.

-The countries of sub-Saharan Africa are handicapped with the lowest literacy rate in the world.
-It's 30% in Burkina Faso while it's 99% in France.
+From this point of view, the countries of sub-Saharan Africa are handicapped with a literacy rate the weakest in the world.
+It is 30% in Burkina Faso while it is 99% in France.

 Goals